![]() |

 Installation - Front:

 Unfortunately I don't have any before and after track times or anything, but it's definitely a stiffer chassis!
-The first thing I noticed?
-I jacked up the car and put it on jackstands.
-No big deal, right?
-Well, I was crawling around and accidentally kicked a jackstand.
+The first thing I noticed was when I jacked up the car and put it on four jackstands.
+As I was crawling around under the car I accidentally kicked a jackstand.
 It moved.
 I panicked, but once I realized the car wasn't falling I looked into it more closely.
 Turns out that one stand was set one tooth too low and as a result it wasn't actually contacting the frame of the car.
 One stand was set 1/2" too low and the chassis was stiff enough that it didn't settle at all to contact that jackstand!
-Amazing.
+I was pretty happy with that.